 You can have the cutest looking puppy or dog but can be a total mismatch behavior for you and your family.
 And if the dog isn’t healthy, then you’ll end up with vet bills that you may not be able to afford.

-Although most shelters will perform their own Temperament Testing before putting the dog up for adoption, it’s always best to advocate for yourself.
+Although many shelters will perform their own Personality and Temperament Testing before putting the dog up for adoption, it’s always best to advocate for yourself.
 Many shelters and rescues have volunteers that want to help and really love dogs but don’t have the experience to perform a temperament test.

 If you are adopting a dog that is in a foster home, you can get a better assessment from the foster.
 Make sure you ask a lot of questions so the foster doesn’t accidentally leave something important out.